rainbowtrekkers Widdersdorf

 Transitions are a challenging developmental task for children, which we sensitively structure and individually support in our kindergarten.

-At the beginning of the kindergarten period there is always a settling-in phase, which is based on the Berlin Model (you will find more details on the subject of settling-in in the Framework Concept).
+At the beginning of the kindergarten period there is always a settling-in phase, which is based on our settling-in concept.

 After one or two years in the Caterpillars or Butterflies group, there is a change to the Giraffes or Gummibaers group.
 In the last Kita year before the start of school there is a change to the Smarties group.
 These internal transitions are gently designed and individually planned and prepared by the pedagogical professionals.